astropy/asdf-astropy/docs/index.rst

 If **asdf-astropy** is installed, no further configuration is required in order to process ASDF files that contain **astropy** types.
-Note that the **asdf** package has be designed to automatically detect the presence of tags defined by packages like **asdf-astropy** and automatically make use of that package's support infrastructure to operate correctly.
+Note that the **asdf** package has been designed to automatically detect the presence of tags defined by packages like **asdf-astropy** and automatically make use of that package's support infrastructure to operate correctly.

 Documentation on the ASDF Standard can be found `here
 <https://asdf-standard.readthedocs.io>`__.
 Documentation on the ASDF Python
-module can be found `here <https://asdf.readthedocs.io>`__.
+library can be found `here <https://asdf.readthedocs.io>`__.

 Getting Started